 In section 2.4 it was observed that the missing argument is necessarily interpreted as animate.
-Cinque assumes that it is so because animacy is a "characteristic" of the class of generic, arbitrary NPs (Cinque, 1988: 536); however, as we have shown, animacy restriction with SE can be subsumed under Montalbetti's Generalization (MG).
-What is interesting about MG is that 3rd person pronouns are not inherently animate; they are so only when they enter into an agreement relation, as the contrast in (20), repeated in (33) shows.
+Cinque assumes that it is so because animacy is a "characteristic" of the class of generic, arbitrary NPs (Cinque, 1988: 536); however, as we have shown, animacy restriction with SE can be subsumed under a more general phenomenon affecting other pronouns.
+What is interesting about this property is that 3rd person pronouns are not inherently animate; they are so only when they enter into an agreement relation, as the contrast in (20), repeated in (39) shows.